buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 The Narrator will ask the fastest, the one with the highest initiative, to declare their Actions and act, then proceed to ask and have the other players and enemies act.

-In this way, the choice of action occurs when it's the player's round, who can act based on Actions and resolutions that have already taken place.
+In this way, the choice of action occurs when it' \*\*s the player' \*\*s round, who can act based on Actions and resolutions that have already taken place.

 ### Time (Rounds, Minutes and Turns)

 > Hesitation is the death of advantage (Magic, V.E.
 Schwab)}

-A **round** lasts about 10 seconds, it's a time frame sufficient to act, run, talk... fight.
+A **round** lasts about 10 seconds, it' \*\*s a time frame sufficient to act, run, talk... fight.
 A Minute is therefore 6 rounds and a Turn lasts 10 Minutes (or 60 rounds).

 Rounds are used in combat scenes or where tension must remain constantly high and each Action corresponds to an evolution of the situation.